rivian/delta-go/README.md

 - Change data files are not supported
 - CDC files are not supported
 - Add stats need to be manually generated instead of being read from the parquet file

+Immediate TODO:
+- Warning on min version too high (3/1)
+- Warn if opening a table with versions too high